 What Is Hybrid Telehealthcare?

 Hybrid telehealth combines both real-time and asynchronous communications between physicians and patients.
-It’s a way for patients to receive medical treatment without always needing to being face-to-face with a physician.
-Telehealth uses video chats, phone calls, emails and text to provide care.
+It’s a way for patients to receive medical treatment without always needing to be face-to-face with a physician.
+Telehealth uses video chats, phone calls, emails, and texts to provide care.

 How Does Hybrid Telehealth Work?

 Hybrid telehealthcare works well in various doctor-patient situations.
 It can extend the hours of operation for a clinic by enabling physicians to see patients from home or another remote location.
 And it can address practitioner shortages in rural areas by allowing patients to receive checkups virtually.